 In Season 2's "Prodigal", Lucas Luthor figures out that Lionel is faking his blindness, and decides to test it by tossing a billiard ball at him.
 Lionel angrily snaps "What the hell are you doing?
 You could've killed me!"
 With a billiard ball?
 Sure, it could have left a nasty bruise for a while (then again, Lucas knew that Lionel would dodge it since he was faking blindness), and sure, Lucas was a Jerkass, but it's rather hard to imagine that that ball was any real threat to Lionel.
 Nevertheless, the scene is still pretty awesome because of the revelation involved and Lucas's ability to outwit the Magnificent Bastard.

-Narm Charm: Spell, Spirit, and Thirst are this for some.
+Narm Charm: "Spell", "Spirit", "Thirst", and "Unsafe" are this for some.

 Lionel Luthor was nosainteither, but once again, there's a strong tendency (especially among Lex fans) to turn him into pure evil in fanfics, complete with Sexual Abuse.

 The Kents also get this in Lex-centric fics, despite having very good reasons for wanting their son to stay away from the Luthors in the actual show.
 Lex himself will get heavyDraco in Leather Pants treatment, while the Kents will be turned into vicious, abusive Control Freaks who don't care about Clark's happiness at all and loathe the Luthors for literally no reason, and occasionally scheme to steal the Luthors' wealth.
 This is especially jarring when one remembers that in the actual canon, Jonathan and Martha Kent are supposed to be among the nicest people in the entire DC Multiverse.